 - Color Motif: Green.
 Her hair in Serene Garden and Asuka Empire is dyed green, and her Ninja outfit in the latter has a green colouring.
 When Yuuki and Ran first meet her, she's even wearing green camouflage.

 - Death Seeker: Since she has a tumor that has a 70 percent chance of killing her, she believes that if she's going to die soon, she should go back to SAO and risk her life to help her friends.
 Thankfully, Yuuki talks her out of it.

 - Don't Call Me "Sir": She insists that the Konno sisters don't need to use "-san" on her, since she isn't that much older than they are.

-- Ill Girl: She has a brain tumor.
+- Ill Girl: She has a brain tumour.

-- Ninja: Her Prestige Class in Asuka Online is styled stealth and such skills.
+- Ninja: Her Prestige Class in Asuka Empire is styled stealth and such skills.

 - Posthumous Character: She died of her tumor around the same time Ran died.

 - Self-Duplication: As a Ninja, she has the Body Double skill, which allows her to create clones to help in attacking.

 - Small Role, Big Impact: Her introducing Yuuki and Ran to Asuka Empire not only played a part into turning Yuuki into the Genki Girl she is when we meet her, but also led to the Sleeping Knights forming in the first place.